 - Furious with how some people (and some of them very powerful people) are disregarding the safety and lives of marginalized people (e.g. people with disabilities, people of color)

-- Bitter over ableds getting accommodations right now that are routinely denied to those with disabilities.
+- Bitter over ableds getting accommodations right now that are routinely denied to people with disabilities.

 - Sick to my stomach with worry about schools closed and children being sent to unsafe homes.

 - Hopeful that schools and teachers, whose value is unquestioned right now, will be better appreciated and receive better support in the future.

 - Powerless when I think about all the things.

 - Powerful when I focus on what I *can* do.

 I read somewhere once that feelings are like toddlers: they have to be acknowledged and they aren’t very good at waiting.
 For the past few weeks I’ve tried to put off my feelings by saying “Just a minute!” or “Not right now!” or “I’m busy, come back later!”
 This stalling strategy can only work so long before, like a toddler, my feelings explode – maybe in a panic attack, maybe in a debilitating migraine.
 The longer I put them off, the louder they call for my attention – and the more furious they become.